rust-lang/book/src/ch15-02-deref.md

 </Listing>

-The main difference between Listing 15-7 and Listing 15-6 is that here we set `y` to be an instance of a `Box<T>` pointing to a copied value of `x` rather than a reference pointing to the value of `x`.
-In the last assertion, we can use the dereference operator to follow the pointer of the `Box<T>` in the same way that we did when `y` was a reference.
+The main difference between Listing 15-7 and Listing 15-6 is that here we set `y` to be an instance of a box pointing to a copied value of `x` rather than a reference pointing to the value of `x`.
+In the last assertion, we can use the dereference operator to follow the box’s pointer in the same way that we did when `y` was a reference.
 Next, we’ll explore what is special about `Box<T>` that enables us to use the dereference operator by defining our own type.

 ### Defining Our Own Smart Pointer